Will Barton

-William Norman Barton III (born January 6, 1991) is an American former professional basketball player.
+William Norman Barton III (born January 6, 1991) is an American former professional basketball player who currently serves as an player development associate for the Minnesota Timberwolves of the National Basketball Association (NBA).
 He played college basketball for Memphis Tigers, earning Conference USA Men's Basketball Player of the Year honors in 2012.
 He was selected 40th overall in the 2012 NBA draft by the Portland Trail Blazers and played for the Idaho Stampede of the NBA G League before being traded to the Denver Nuggets in 2015, where he eventually became their franchise leader in three-pointers made.
-He has also played for the Washington Wizards and the Toronto Raptors.
+He also played in the NBA for the Washington Wizards and Toronto Raptors.

 High school career

 Barton, the No. 6-rated player in the nation in 2010, attended four schools in five years.
 He started his basketball career at Baltimore City College, a public college preparatory high school, for two years before reclassifying and transferring to National Christian Academy in Fort Washington, Maryland, to repeat his sophomore year.
 Barton then enrolled at Baltimore's Lake Clifton Eastern High School for his junior year.
 Then as a senior in 2009–10, he attended Brewster Academy.
 Barton was rated the best shooting guard by Scout.com and ESPN.com in 2010.
 Barton chose Memphis over Arizona, Maryland, Kentucky, Indiana, and Villanova.

 Barton was invited to play in the Jordan Brand Classic in 2010.